Course offerings reflect the 2018-2019 Elmhurst College Catalog. One unit of credit equals four semester hours.

 Concepts include tasks and process representations, process coordination and synchronization, concurrent constructs in programming languages, process and job scheduling, performance and monitoring mathematical tools, virtual and physical memory management schemes, file management organization, device management, issues in real-time and distributed operating systems, security issues, and communications and networks.
 Prerequisites: CS 310 and CS 360.
 It is highly recommended, although not required, that the student also take CS 205 before taking CS 420.

 This course covers ways to create dynamic web applications using both server side and client side programming.
 In this course students will learn web application basics, ASP.NET application fundamentals, validation, basic forms authentication for web-based security, databinding from a datasource, creating and consuming web services, session state configuration and application data caching.
-In addition, students will also learn how to embed maps into their web pages using the Google Maps API and the ArcGIS API.
 Prerequisites: CS 220 or ISG 100.

-A presentation of formal models of computation via turing machines, random access machines and partial recursive functions.
-Other topics are Godel’s numbering, Church’s thesis, unsolvability, context free grammars and computational complexity.
+A presentation of formal models of computation via Turing machines, random access machines and partial recursive functions.
+Other topics are Godel’s numbering, Church’s thesis, unsolvable problems, Chomsky hierarchy and computational complexity.
 Prerequisite: MTH 301.
 Upon request.

 .50 or 1.00 credit